 Australia is one of the slowest developed nations in transitioning to mainstream take-up of low emission and electric vehicles.
-There are still relatively low numbers of EVs available in our nation.
+There are still relatively low numbers of EVs available in our nation and a lack of strict and uniformly applied vehicle emission standards in Australia.